MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passkeys/index.md

 :::row-end:::
 :::row:::
   :::column span="3":::
-  3. Choose where to save the passkey.
+  3. Choose where to save the passkey and select **Next**.
 By default, Windows prompts to save the passkey locally if you're using Windows Hello or Windows Hello for Business.
 If you select the option **Use another device**, you can choose to save the passkey on one of the following locations:

       - **This Windows device** - the passkey is saved locally on your Windows device, and protected by Windows Hello (biometrics and PIN)
       - **iPhone, iPad or Android device** - the passkey is stored on a phone or tablet, protected by the device's biometrics, if offered by the device.
 This option requires you to scan a QR code with your phone or tablet
       - **linked device** - the key is stored on a *linked* device typically a phone or tablet, protected by the device's biometrics, if offered by the device.
 This option requires the linked device to be connected via Bluetooth to the Windows device
       - **Security key** - the passkey is saved to a security key (FIDO2 key), protected by the key's biometrics, if offered by the key

   :::column-end:::
   :::column span="1":::
   :::image type="content" source="images/save-passkey.png" alt-text="Screenshot showing the passkey save dialog prompting the user to pick a location." lightbox="images/save-passkey.png" border="false":::